canixx/Computer-Networks-Simulation-CISCO/README.md

-Please first read the file called Instructions.
-This project was made using Cısco Packet Tracer.
+Please first read the file called "Instructions".
+This project was made using "Cısco Packet Tracer".